Installation

 !!!
 Note Cert manager is required to provision webhook certs for production grade installation.
 Alternatively, you can run a self-signed certs generation script.

-3. Install Knative Serving
+3. Install Knative Serving (Optional - Serverless mode only)

-Please refer to Knative Serving install guide.
-This is required for Serverless mode mode. !!! note If you are looking to use PodSpec fields such as nodeSelector, affinity or tolerations which are now supported in the v1beta1 API spec, you need to turn on the corresponding feature flags in your Knative configuration.
+!!! note If you are looking to use PodSpec fields such as nodeSelector, affinity or tolerations which are now supported in the v1beta1 API spec, you need to turn on the corresponding feature flags in your Knative configuration.

-!!! note If you are using private registry for your images, you need to configure the knative to skip resolve image digest.
+!!! note If you are using private registry for your images, you need to configure knative to skip resolve image digest.

 kubectl -n knative-serving edit configmap config-deployment

-add the following to the data section:
+Add the following to the data section:

 data: